Carrie Underwood: Activism

+Underwood and her husband made a video for the "Do It for Daron" campaign urging young people to stop bullying.

+In July 2012, she publicly supported same-sex marriage, emphasizing that her evangelical church, GracePointe Church in Nashville, was gay-friendly.
+She told the British newspaper The Independent, "As a married person myself, I don't know what it's like to be told I can't marry somebody I love and want to marry", she said.
+"I can't imagine how that must feel.
+I definitely think we should all have the right to love, and love publicly, the people that we want to love."
+Underwood went on to say, "Our church is gay-friendly.
+Above all, God wanted us to love others.
+It's not about setting rules, or [saying] 'everyone has to be like me'.
+No. We're all different.
+That's what makes us special.
+We have to love each other and get on with each other.
+It's not up to me to judge anybody."

 Acting

 Underwood appeared on How I Met Your Mother in March 2010.
 She played the role of Tiffany, a medical sales rep that forms a relationship with Ted.
 This was the second highest rated episode for season five, gaining 10.48 million viewers.
 Brian Zoromski of IGN gave the episode 8.5 out of 10.
 He was surprised how well Underwood performed in her first acting role.
 A few months earlier, she appeared in an episode of the PBS children's television series Sesame Street, performing a voice-over as "Carrie Underworm" a worm who sings a song about worm pride before an auto race Sesame Street is holding.

 Underwood made her film debut in Soul Surfer in April 2011.
 She played Sarah Hill, the church youth leader who helped Bethany Hamilton overcome the obstacles she faced after the shark attack.

 Underwood played Maria von Trapp in NBC's The Sound of Music Live!.
 The three-hour telecast aired on December 5, 2013, partnering NBC with the producing team of Craig Zadan and Neil Meron.
 "To have a star like Carrie Underwood perform Maria in The Sound of Music, and in such a very special and unique production, is exciting beyond words", said Ted Chapin, president of the Rodgers & Hammerstein Organization.
 "Part of the magic of Rodgers and Hammerstein is how their work has adapted itself to so many different incarnations, and I am certain the fresh spirit Underwood brings to her own songs will transition into exciting versions of the classic songs we all know and love."
+Underwood played herself during the fourth season of Cobra Kai.